How to Install a Solar Pool Heater

 The rack should be secured to the ground, wooden deck, or even the closest fence using stays, brackets, or nails.
 This is just to ensure the rack can’t fall over or be damaged by heavy winds.

 The solar panels must be mounted onto the rack at an angle facing south or southeast, depending on your location.
-As the solar panels are modular, they fit in next to each like puzzle pieces, making them easy to install.
+As the panels are modular, they fit next to each other like puzzle pieces, making them easy to install.
 Secure the panels with straps or clips.

 Before installing the solar heater into the pool’s existing plumbing, turn the pool pump and skimmer off completely.